aws-samples/sagemaker-distributed-training-workshop/README.md

 ## Prerequisites
 This lab is self-contained.
-All of the content you need is produced by the notebooks themselves.
+All of the content you need is produced by the notebooks themselves or included in the directory.
 However, if you are in an AWS-led workshop you will most likely use the Event Engine to manage your AWS account.

 If not, please make sure you have an AWS account with a SageMaker Studio domain created.
 In this account please request a service limit increase for the `ml.g4dn.12xlarge` instance type within SageMaker training.